National Register of Historic Places listings in Antelope County, Nebraska

 This is a list of the National Register of Historic Places listings in Antelope County, Nebraska.

 This is intended to be a complete list of the properties on the National Register of Historic Places in Antelope County, Nebraska, United States.
-The locations of National Register properties for which the latitude and longitude coordinates are included below, may be seen in a map.
+The locations of National Register properties for which the latitude and longitude coordinates are included below, may be seen on a map.

-There are 10 properties listed on the National Register in the county, and one former listing.
+There are 11 properties listed on the National Register in the county and one former listing.